Fuzzy set: Fuzzy logic

 As an extension of the case of multi-valued logic, valuations ($\mu : \mathit{V}_o \to \mathit{W}$) of propositional variables ($\mathit{V}_o$) into a set of membership degrees ($\mathit{W}$) can be thought of as membership functions mapping predicates into fuzzy sets (or more formally, into an ordered set of fuzzy pairs, called a fuzzy relation).
 With these valuations, many-valued logic can be extended to allow for fuzzy premises from which graded conclusions may be drawn.

 This extension is sometimes called "fuzzy logic in the narrow sense" as opposed to "fuzzy logic in the wider sense," which originated in the engineering fields of automated control and knowledge engineering, and which encompasses many topics involving fuzzy sets and "approximated reasoning."

 Industrial applications of fuzzy sets in the context of "fuzzy logic in the wider sense" can be found at fuzzy logic.

-Fuzzy number and only number
+Fuzzy number

 A fuzzy number is a fuzzy set that satisfies all the following conditions: